 CASE WHEN (bookings)>10 THEN (costs)/(bookings) ELSE (costs)*0.3 END

 - CASE WHEN and END must wrap around the entire calculation

-- OR, AND and IS NULL are supported
+- OR, AND as well as IS NULL, NULLIF are supported

 Special Case DISTINCT: Usually, calculated KPIs only support metrics within the formula.
 However, there is one exception: the DISTINCT(COUNT) function, which will count the distinct (unique) values for a given dimension.
 For example, if you would like to know how many distinct (unique) values are contained in the dimension channel, you can use the formula below: